gulpjs/gulp/docs/writing-a-plugin/guidelines.md

 [Writing a Plugin](README.md) > Guidelines

 1. Your plugin should not do something that can be done easily with an existing node module
   - For example: deleting a folder does not need to be a gulp plugin.
-Use a module like `rimraf` within a task instead.
+Use a module like [del](https://github.com/sindresorhus/del) within a task instead.
   - Wrapping every possible thing just for the sake of wrapping it will pollute the ecosystem with low quality plugins that don't make sense within the gulp paradigm.
   - gulp plugins are for file-based operations!
 If you find yourself shoehorning a complex process into streams just make a normal node module instead.
   - A good example of a gulp plugin would be something like gulp-coffee.
 The coffee-script module does not work with Vinyl out of the box, so we wrap it to add this functionality and abstract away pain points to make it work well within gulp.